RaulVidela/proyecTurtlesDraws/README.md

 ### Installing

-follow the steps on the page for "install ROS Kinetic", "Initialize rosdep" and "Environment setup"
+follow the steps on the page for "install ROS Kinetic", "Initialize rosdep", "Environment setup" and " Create a ROS Workspace" with catkin
 ```
     http://wiki.ros.org/kinetic/Installation
 ```